5 Effective Ways to Weatherproof Your Home for Any Season

 1. Upgrade Your Shingles

-The most important aspect of a truly weatherproofed house is a well-maintained roof.
+The most important protection in a truly weatherized home is a well-maintained roof.
 Maybe you’ve noticed pesky leaks during storms or you’ve seen your neighbors replacing their shingles or tiles.
-It may be time to price a new or patched roof.
+If it’s been a long time since your roof was maintained, or you see signs of roof damage, it may be time to price a new or patched roof.
 And consider upgrading to hail-resistant shingles — they offer important protection and can lower your home insurance premium.
 Your Farm Bureau agent can help you adjust your coverage.

 Tackle It: Before the rainy or snowy season hits.